 Lawton Academy was developed as a school for the gifted and talented.
 Because we take students as young as four years of age, and these students are not traditionally tested for giftedness, we do not require a “gifted” test for admission.
 The needs of all hard working, self-driven students will be met at this school.
 We do have certain “benchmarks” that must be attained for continuing education into the middle school and the high school, however.

-Candidates for middle school must demonstrate self-motivation and self-discipline in their work ethic to gain admittance.
+Candidates for middle school and high school must demonstrate self-motivation and self-discipline in their work ethic to gain admittance.
+Candidates for middle school must have a 2.5 GPA upon leaving elementary school to gain admittance.
 Candidates for high school must be maintaining a GPA of 2.5 to attend the high school.
 This is for the success of the student.
 Our high school curriculum is set at a high difficulty level and a very fast pace, and we want to ensure student success.

 All secondary students attend six core classes and two elective classes per week, and they have extra learning opportunities on Fridays.
 Middle school schedules are fixed, with choices only within the electives.
 High school AP courses are offered in English Language and Composition, English Literature and Composition, Physics, American History, Calculus, and Computer Science thus far.